LLetal/InfluxDrone/README.md

 # Showcase
 To demonstrate functionality of my app I have recorded a short video of drone flight and pasted the measured data during that short flight.
-I have also made two dashboards, one of them in grafana and second one in influxdb, both of the dashboards are inside of dashboards forlder.
+I have also made two dashboards, one of them in grafana and second one in influxdb, both of the current dashboards are inside of dashboard forlder.
 I have also added two sample datasets for them test too.
 Dataset matching the youtube video is named matching.csv, second dataset isnt matching video yet and is there.

 ![Dashboard grafana](https://github.com/LLetal/InfluxDrone/blob/main/images/dashboard.jpg)